Chemaclass/php-best-practices/technical-skills/strict-types.md

 ## Use strict_types constant when possible

-We should specify the parameters types and even specify the return value (even `void` for nonreturn value).
+We should specify the parameters types and even specify the return value (even `void` for non-return value).

 We should write at the top of each PHP file